togrupe/dlive-midi-tools/README.md

 - Reaper template is now generated right next to the chosen spreadsheet with the same name as prefix
 - Robustness improved

+#### Technical Limitations
+- DX2 (Pad/Phantom) for Avantis via SLink is currently due to technical limitation not possible.

 #### Issues fixed:
 - Temporary GUI freeze fixed
+-
 #### Known issues:
-- DX2 (Pad/Phantom) for Avantis via SLink is currently not due to technical limitation not possible.